Skip to main content

 Cardiovascular Medicine Team

-The cardiology pharmacy residency program at University of Utah Health (UUH) offers a specialized training experience in which residents are fully integrated into multidisciplinary teams that include physicians, advanced practice clinicians (e.g. physician assistants, advanced practice nurses), nurses, respiratory therapists, physical therapists, dietary specialists, case managers, and social workers.
+The cardiology pharmacy residency program at University of Utah Health (UUH) offers a specialized training experience in which residents are fully integrated into multidisciplinary teams that include physicians, advanced practice clinicians (e.g., physician assistants, nurse practitioners), nurses, respiratory therapists, physical therapists, dietary specialists, case managers, and social workers.
 The program develops clinically strong practitioners with the knowledge and skills needed to provide comprehensive medication management to patients with diverse cardiovascular conditions.
 Residents will enhance their leadership skills and practice management in a cardiovascular medicine environment.
-Residents will provide formal and informal education to a variety of learners (e.g., physicians, pharmacists, pharmacy technicians, nurses) throughout the residency year.
+Residents will provide formal and informal education to a variety of learners (e.g., physicians, APCs, pharmacy residents and students) throughout the residency year.
 Upon completion of the residency, residents will be equipped to practice in a variety of settings.

 Program Purpose